 For me, consolidating my debt helped pay off my debt a year ahead of schedule.
 Because I paid it off early, I saved $1,000 in interest charges.

 Some banks offer cash bonuses if you open a new account.
 For example, Chase offers new checking customers $300 when you open an account and set up direct deposit.
 A new account can give you a fresh start and the bonus can be a good incentive to stay on track.

 4. Get a New Credit Card

 Similarly, many credit card companies offer cash incentives or promotional offers if you apply for a new card.
-For example, the Blue Cash Preferred® Card from American Express gives you $250 as a statement credit if you spend $1,000 within the first three months.
+For example, the Blue Cash Preferred® Card from American Express gives you $250 as a statement credit if you spend $1,000 in purchases on your new Card within the first three months.

 There’s no need to go into debt to earn the signup bonus.
 Simply use the card for routine expenses, such as utilities, internet, groceries, and gas.

 While setting up an automatic transfer to savings every pay period is ideal, it’s not always possible if you’re on a tight budget.
 Instead, consider signing up for an app like Chime.

 The Chime app syncs to your bank accounts.
 Whenever you make a purchase, it rounds up the total to the next dollar and deposits the difference into your savings account.
 For example, if you buy groceries and your total at the register is $49.80, Chime will round it up to $50 and deposit the extra $0.20 to your bank account.
 Those little amounts can add up over time.
 By the end of the year, you could have hundreds in savings without noticing it.

 If you have an extra closet, garage, or basement space, you can turn that storage area into cash.
 With sites like Neighbor, you can earn up to $1500 a year renting out your extra space.